congtranquoc/Tiki-GCP/README.md

 5. Connecting to Data Studio:

-  ii.
-Establish a connection between BigQuery and Data Studio. iii.
+  i.
+Establish a connection between BigQuery and Data Studio. ii.
 Create a basic dashboard to showcase the following insights:

     - Total number of products sold across major categories.